 Striving for productivity? – here is your guide

 Imagine that one day you come to work, take a quick look at your to-do list, make a coffee and get straight to work, no distractions along the way.
-Imagine that you cross tasks off your list one by one and finish work feeling satisfied that you’ve managed to do everything you planned for the day.
-Now you can go home and give your brain a break.
 Sounds like something that hasn’t happened to you in a long time?
 If so, and you’re looking for reasons behind your problems with productivity, read this productivity guide to find out how to solve them for good and finally be able to get more done.
-Or at least you can try some of these methods and get back to your favorite chaotic style with with a clear conscience.
+Or at least you can try some of these methods and get back to your favorite chaotic style with a clear conscience and feel like you know what you’re doing.

-Take a moment to think how you would define productivity.
-If you google it, you’ll find various definitions, such as “the ability to do as much work as possible in a particular period” (Cambridge Dictionary), “a measure of the efficiency of a person in converting inputs into useful outputs” (Business Dictionary) or “various measures of the efficiency of production” (Wikipedia).
+Take a moment to think about how you would define productivity.
+If you google it, you’ll find various definitions, such as “the ability to do as much work as possible in a particular period” (Cambridge Dictionary) or “a measure of the efficiency of a person in converting inputs into useful outputs” (Business Dictionary).
 But what does it actually mean for you?
-What results do you expect when looking for ways to increase productivity?
-Let’s see what the hype is all about…

-What you should take into account when thinking about the definition of productivity is the difference between workforce productivity and personal productivity.
+What you should take into account when thinking about the definition of productivity is the difference between workforce productivity and personal one.
 Workforce productivity is the total amount of goods and services workers produce in a certain period, while personal productivity is the relevant output of an individual in a certain period.
 Why is it important?
-Because it’s only your personal productivity that you can directly influence so you shouldn’t blame yourself if the level of workforce productivity in your team or company is too low.
-What you can do instead is think of ways to boost your personal productivity, which will then contribute to an increase in the collective productivity of your team.
+Because it’s only your own productivity that you can directly influence so you shouldn’t blame yourself if the level of workforce productivity in your team or company is too low.

 How to increase productivity in the workplace?

 Improved performance starts with employee engagement.
-That’s why it’s important that employers do their best to create conditions in which employees can unfold their full potential.
-What can they do exactly?
+That’s why the employers need to do their best to create conditions in which employees can unfold their full potential.
+Without this, even the most complete productivity guide won’t give any results.
+What can they do exactly to get started?

 Provide the right tools and equipment

-Good quality equipment can work wonders for employee productivity.
-With an efficient computer and a big screen you’ll be able to complete your tasks one by one, instead of worrying about slowly loading pages and jumping from one tab to another.
-And nobody wants to waste time trying to figure out how to print out an important document when the printer is not responding.
-That’s why it’s important that equipment provided to employees works properly and assistance is available whenever necessary.
+Good quality equipment at the office can work wonders for employee productivity.
+With an efficient computer and a big screen you’ll be able to complete your tasks one by one, instead of worrying about slowly loading pages.
+And people don’t want to waste time trying to figure out how to print out an important document when the printer is not responding.

-Apart from hardware, it’s also vital to provide employees with efficient collaboration tools which will structure the workflow and facilitate communication in the team, such as HeySpace.
-Thanks to that, processes in the company will speed up and employees will collaborate in a more effective way.
+Apart from hardware, it’s also vital to provide employees with efficient collaboration tools that will structure the workflow and facilitate communication in the team, such as HeySpace.

 Improve workplace conditions

-Another important thing is to take care of the workplace conditions.
-Even seemingly trivial matters, such as temperature, can make a difference for employee productivity, not to mention some space to focus and work in silence, when necessary.
+Another important thing is to take care of workplace conditions.
+Even seemingly trivial matters, such as temperature, can make a difference for employee productivity and motivation, not to mention some space to focus in silence when necessary.

 What employers should also take into account are the differences in peak productivity of their employees.
-None of us is able to stay productive for 8 hours straight and that’s known for a fact.
+None of us is able to stay productive or focus on one thing for 8 hours straight and that’s known for a fact.
 But what’s equally important is that every employee can have their peak productivity at a different time of the day.
-That’s why it’s a good idea to offer flexible working hours and let employees decide when they can be their most productive selves.
+That’s why it’s a good idea to offer flexible working hours.

 Take care of employees’ wellbeing

-Satisfied employees are the most productive employees.
-That’s why it’s important to set realistic goals and reward them for their successes.
-Offering career growth opportunities will motivate the team and positive reinforcement will give them a reason to do their best.
-However, what’s equally important is to take care of atmosphere of openness and equality.
+It’s important to take care of atmosphere of openness and equality at the company.
 Making sure conflicts are resolved before they grow out of control and providing employees with opportunities for discussions and brainstorming is absolutely necessary for improving their collaboration and, therefore, productivity.

 The benefits of increasing employee productivity for employers are quite obvious, but what do we gain personally?

-How can you benefit from increasing your personal productivity?
+How can you benefit from increasing your productivity?

-Increasing your personal productivity will have a positive influence on your performance and will give your professional career a boost.
+Increasing your productivity will have a positive influence on your performance and will give your professional career a boost.
 But that’s not the only positive outcome for yourself.
-If, like many other people, you constantly think that you’re not doing enough and feel bad about it, finding a way to increase your personal productivity will help you get more motivated and grow your self-confidence.
-You will no longer feel guilty of not showing your full potential, which will help you relieve your stress and anxiety.
+If, like many other people, you constantly think that you’re not doing enough and feel bad about it, finding a way to increase your productivity will help you get more motivated and grow your self-confidence.

-Let’s now think about the factors which affect our personal productivity, both external and internal ones, and whether we can do something about them.
+Let’s now think about the factors which affect our productivity, both external and internal ones, and whether we can do something about them (you’ll find those tips in this guide).
 If you ignore those factors, even the most effective productivity guides and techniques will be useless.

-As much as work environment can help increase productivity, it can also hinder it considerably.
+As much as environment can help increase productivity, it can also hinder it considerably.
 That’s why it’s important to prepare your surroundings accordingly before you get to work.
 The temperature should be neither too low nor to high, as both can hold back your productivity, and your desk should be clean and tidy.
-The more messy it gets, the more things can distract you from your tasks.
-It’s also difficult to find what you need, when you have dirty dishes, unnecessary documents and tangled cables all over your desk.
-The same applies to documents and files which you store on your computer, so make sure you keep them well-organised and always know where to find what you’re looking for.
+It’s difficult to find what you need and get started, when you have dirty dishes, unnecessary documents and tangled cables all over your desk.

-It’s probably happened to you that when you were trying to focus on an important task and suddenly all you could think of was some stressful situation or approaching deadlines.
+It’s probably happened to you that when you were trying to focus on an important task and suddenly all you could think of was some stressful situation and you can’t even get started with your jobs.
 Stress is a big distractor and the best thing you could do is to avoid it altogether, but we all know that’s not possible.
 That’s why you should rather learn to cope with stressful situations and not let distracting thoughts hold back your productivity.
 One way to do it is by practising mindfulness.
 Thanks to that you will be able to fully focus on your tasks and won’t be so easily distracted.

 Having all that in mind, remember not to expect that you will be productive all the time – no one is.
 Listen to yourself and accept the productivity drops that happen every now and then.
-You’re just a human and you can’t have everything under control.
-What you can do, on the other hand, is to find a productivity technique that will work best for you and suit the character of your work.
+What you can do, on the other hand, is to find a productivity technique that will suit you best.
+That’s how you’ll get done more in less time.

 To keep the list of tasks up-to-date, you should review it weekly in order to remove all tasks which are not necessary, plan new ones and define the priorities for the near future.
 A good way of doing this is to use a task management tool with a kanban board.

 If you decide to adopt the Getting Things Done technique, bear in mind five steps of getting organised.
-First of all, you should capture everything – your to-dos, plans, ideas, etc., and note them down in a notebook or an app as soon as it happens.
+First of all, you should capture everything – your to-dos, plans, ideas, etc., and note them down as soon as it happens.
 Then, clarify things to do by breaking them down into actionable items.
 At this stage you should also decide whether there is anything you can do straight away, a short task that doesn’t require much effort and if so, do it.
 If it’s not, though, decide whether you should put it into your planner or delegate it.
 All the actionable items – those which you will do yourself – should then be properly organised.
 Put them into the right categories, assign due dates and prioritise appropriately.
 Once you’ve done it, reflect on your to-do list.
 See what the next action is and if there’s anything that needs breaking down into smaller tasks, this is the right time to do it.
-The last step is to engage with your tasks and get to work.
-You will no longer have a hard time deciding what you should do next, as everything is clearly depicted on your to-do list.
-And remember to review the list regularly, to make sure it helps you stay productive.
+The last step is to engage with your tasks and get done your job.

 The Pomodoro Technique

-The technique definitely requires a lot of determination at the beginning, as you need to adhere to strict timing rules and not everyone finds it easy.
+The time management technique definitely requires a lot of determination at the beginning, as you need to adhere to strict timing rules and not everyone finds it easy.
 It might be tempting to make the breaks longer or to go on with a task for more than 25 minutes.
 But once you get into the habit of sticking to the time frames, it might turn up to be more efficient than you’d think.
-It’s been an eye-opening experience for some that you can actually do more if you shorten your worktime.

 Eat That Frog